-The following purposes of temporary stay are the most often encountered35:
+The following purposes of temporary stay are the most often encountered 35 :

-Purpose Economic activities Students Reuniting family Marriage with Romanian citizens Absolute figure 987 660 767 1,154 Percentage of total 18.39% 12.30% 14.29% 21.50%
+Purpose Economic activities Students Reuniting Family Marriage with Romanian citizens

+Absolut figure 987 660 767 1,154

+Percentage Total 18.39% 12.39% 14.29% 21.50%

 There are no precise data about the commercial activities of the 987 Arabs in the table above.
 However, some of the data we collected in the field reveal that many of them sell coffee and produce and sell poultry.